SemCo: Toward Semantic Coherent Visual Relationship Forecasting: EXPERIMENTS

-We train and evaluate our models on the aforementioned VRF-VidOR and VRF-AG dataset.
-The evaluation metric is the Accuracy (Acc) and mean Average Precision (mAP).
-In the experiments, we set the batch size as 16.
-The initial learning rate is set to $5e^{-5}$ and the learning rate decay factor is 0.5.
-The Adam optimizer is used in the training process.
+We train and evaluate our models on the aforementioned train-test split of SemCo-VidOR and SemCo-AG datasets.
+The evaluation metric is the Accuracy (Acc) and mean Average Precision (mAP). mAP is the mean of the precision at different recall rates, which measures the model's overall performance in multi-category tasks by calculating the average of the area under the precision-recall curves of the various categories.
+Acc focuses on the proportion of correctly classified samples to the total number of samples as a reflection of the overall classification accuracy.